FULL DENTURES, PARTIAL DENTURE & OVER DENTURES

-- Full Denture: replaces all the missing teeth in the upper and lower jaw.
-A "Conventional" Full Denture is made a minimum of two- three weeks after any extracted teeth have been removed, to allow for complete healing of the extraction sites.
+1. Full or Complete Denture: Full or complete dentures replaces all the missing teeth in the upper and lower jaw.
+A "Conventional" Full Denture is made a minimum of two- three weeks after any extracted teeth have been removed, to allow for complete healing of the extracted teeth.
 This ensures all bone "resorption" or bone changes have occurred, and the impressions we take to represent your bone, are accurate and will not change.

-- Partial Denture: is a removable dental appliance that replaces multiple missing teeth.
-It can be attached to the teeth with clasps.
-As with the Full Denture, this is a Removable appliance that is taken out daily.
+3. Partial Denture: Partial Denture is a removable dental appliance that replaces multiple missing teeth. .
+It can be attached to the teeth with clasps and made to look very similar to natural teeth.
+As with the Full Denture, this is a removable appliance that is taken out daily.

 An Implant Overdenture is a denture that has some sort of direct connection to dental implants.
 The connection helps secure the Full Denture into place while overcoming the instability and lack of retention of a common complete denture.
 Many times either "gaskets" or "bars" are used to attach the denture to the implants, and thus creates a superior fitting appliance.
 This is a good treatment option for an individual who requires a full denture but wants to achieve a more stable and less bulky type of restoration.